 For businesses that want to modernize the way they manage content and break free from common CMS complaints, Contentful proposes a new solution: Content infrastructure.

-Instead of imposing limits and standardization that affect how businesses manage their content, we help customers, including TUI Nordic, The British Museum and Telus, create a flexible, modular content infrastructure that empowers editors, designers, marketers, product managers and developers to work more efficiently and innovate beyond the boundaries of the outdated CMS model.
+Instead of imposing limits and standardization that affect how businesses manage their content, we help customers, including TUI Nordic and Telus, create a flexible, modular content infrastructure that empowers editors, designers, marketers, product managers and developers to work more efficiently and innovate beyond the boundaries of the outdated CMS model.